-It does need to be pointed out that with pre-ground coffee, you have a higher percentage of getting a bad batch or it going stale soon after you get it because coffee’s shelf life dramatically decreases after it has been ground.
+It does need to be pointed out that with pre-ground coffee, you have a higher chance of getting a bad batch or it going stale soon after you get it because coffee’s shelf life dramatically decreases after it has been ground.

-As a medium roast, Volcanica’s Guatemala offering is a delightful cup.
+As a medium roast, Volcanica’s Decaf Guatemala offering is a delightful cup.
 The notes of chocolate and nuts come through in a creamy, full bodied experience.
 It is similar to our top pick, though it being decaf caused it to slip down the list.